M. J. Mahlangu

-Mninwa Johannes Mahlangu (born 8 October 1952) is a South African politician and diplomat.
+Mninwa Johannes Mahlangu (8 October 1952 – 24 August 2025) was a South African politician and diplomat.
 He was active in the Bantustan politics of Apartheid-era South Africa, serving as a parliamentarian in the former Lebowa homeland.
-He is currently a member of the African National Congress, and served as the Chairperson of the National Council of Provinces from 2004 to 2014, and a member of the Pan-African Parliament.
+He was a member of the African National Congress, and served as the Chairperson of the National Council of Provinces from 2004 to 2014, and a member of the Pan-African Parliament.

-Since February 23, 2015 he is the South African Ambassador to the United States.
+Between 23 February 2015 and March 2020, he was the South African Ambassador to the United States.

+Mahlangu died on 24 August 2025, at the age of 72.